mithril-security/bastionlab/docs/docs/getting-started/installation.md

 ```

 ### Configurating the Docker image
-If you want to modify the server's configuration, you should rather run the container like so:
+If you want to modify the server's configuration, you should rather run the container un the container with the following code block:
 ```
 docker create -p 50056:50056 --name bastionlab-srv mithrilsecuritysas/bastionlab:latest docker cp <your_updated_config>.toml bastionlab-srv:/app/bin
 docker start bastionlab-srv
 ```

-Here is an example of reasonable config.toml:
+By default, here's the config.toml:
 ```
 --8<-- "server/tools/config.toml"
 ```